Github2k10/MGNREGA/README.md

 <br>

 # Tech Stack
--Java
+- Java
--MySQL
+- MySQL
--JDBC
+- JDBC

 <br>

 # Features

 - BDO and GPM can login and logout.
 - BDO can create Project and GPM and provide their detail.